Railway and Tramway Networks

 A breakdown of operational heavy railways by gauge and state or territory is indicated in the following table.

-Total route kilometres of railways open in each state and territory of Australia in September 2020
+Estimated total route kilometres of railways open in each state and territory of Australia in September 2024

 Gauge

-Source: Australian infrastructure statistics yearbook 2020, Department of Infrastructure, Transport, Cities and Regional Development, Canberra,
+Source: Australian infrastructure and transport statistics yearbook 2024, Department of Infrastructure, Transport, Regional Development, Communications and the Arts, Canberra, 2025, p.
+168.

 The figures in the above table do not include the sugar cane railways in Queensland, which have a total length of around 4000 km.

-The total length of operational tramways and light rail lines in Australia in 2020 was 298 route kilometres, and these lines are located in the four cities of Melbourne, Adelaide, Sydney and the Gold Coast.
+The total length of operational tramways and light rail lines in Australia in 2023 was 327 route kilometres, and these lines are located in the cities of Melbourne, Adelaide, Sydney, the Gold Coast, Canberra and Newcastle.
 All lines are standard gauge.
 Melbourne has by far the largest network, with 250 route km of double track.

 A breakdown of tramways and light rail lines in Australia is indicated in the following table.
 These figures do not include heritage and tourist tramways.